-Pradhan Mantri Awas Yojana is a centralised scheme, offering hassle-free assistance to homeless individuals in India.
-Nevertheless, much of the features, benefits, eligibility, documentation and other important aspects of this scheme remains unknown to first-time homeowners.
+Pradhan Mantri Awas Yojana is a centralised scheme offering hassle-free assistance to homeless individuals in India.
+Nevertheless, much of the features, benefits, eligibility, documentation, and other important aspects of this scheme remain unknown to first-time homeowners.

-Pradhan Mantri Awas Yojana is affordable housing for all schemes launched by the Indian government in 2015.
-The scheme looks to construct and provide residence to 20 million families by 2022.
-The benefits of this PMAY scheme are available in two distinct categories, namely, Pradhan Mantri Awas Yojana Urban or PMAY (U) and Pradhan Mantri Awas Yojana Gramin or PMAY (G).
+Pradhan Mantri Awas Yojana is an affordable housing for all scheme launched by the Indian government in 2015.
+It looks to construct and provide residence to 20 million families by 2022.
+The benefits of the PMAY scheme are available in two distinct categories, namely Pradhan Mantri Awas Yojana Urban, or PMAY (U), and Pradhan Mantri Awas Yojana Gramin, or PMAY (G).

-The primary goals of this centralised housing scheme are as follows –
+The primary goals of this centralised housing scheme are:

-To further understand what is PMAY, one must also assess the different economic classes eligible to receive its benefits.
-They are –
+To further understand what is PMAY, one must also assess the different economic classes eligible to receive its benefits, namely:

-Pradhan Mantri Awas Yojana Gramin or PMAYG is a part of the ‘affordable housing for all’ scheme launched by the Indian government in 2015.
-While the overarching goal is to build 20 million homes for the homeless by 2022, beneficiaries of Pradhan Mantri Awas Yojana Gramin can expect 25 square metre pucca homes.
-Other important features of this scheme are –
+The Pradhan Mantri Awas Yojana Gramin, or PMAYG, is a part of the ‘affordable housing for all’ scheme launched by the Indian government in 2015.
+While the overarching goal is to build 20 million homes for the homeless by 2022, beneficiaries of the Pradhan Mantri Awas Yojana Gramin scheme can expect 25 square metre pucca homes.
+Other important features of this scheme are:

-Eligibility for this Gramin housing scheme is limited to families, which lack literate adults over 25 years of age.
+The eligibility for the Gramin housing scheme is limited to families that lack literate adults over 25 years of age.
 Also, applicants must not own any other pucca homes to qualify for this scheme’s benefits.
 Another crucial criterion to fulfil is that the applying individual must have a family member aged between 16 and 59 years.

-Pradhan Mantri Awas Yojana Urban is a ‘housing for all’ scheme, launched in 2015.
+Pradhan Mantri Awas Yojana Urban is a ‘housing for all’ scheme launched in 2015.
 Its main aim is to provide affordable housing to all urban area residents by 2022.
 Under this component of PMAY, individuals belonging to Middle Income Groups 1 and 2 can acquire housing loans at subsidised rates.
-Initially, the opportunity to avail subsidy benefits was limited to March 2020.
-However, since then, it has been extended to March 2021.
+Initially, the opportunity to avail of subsidy benefits was limited to March 2020; however, it was then extended to March 2021.

-The Middle Income Group-I or MIG-I comprise of families with an annual income ranging between Rs.6 lakh and Rs.12 lakh.
-This particular group is eligible to acquire interest subsidy of 4% or an NPV of up to Rs.2.35 lakh as subsidy on home loan.
+The Middle Income Group-I, or MIG-I, comprises families with an annual income ranging between Rs.6 lakh and Rs.12 lakh.
+This particular group is eligible for an interest subsidy of 4% or an NPV of up to Rs.2.35 lakh as subsidy on home loan.
 Keep in mind that the maximum principal on which this subsidy is applicable is Rs.9 lakh.

-On the other hand, MIG-II categorised households hold an annual income range of between Rs.12 lakh and Rs.18 lakh.
-As per PMAYU benefits, such families can avail 3% subsidies on their housing loan rates, although the savings cannot exceed Rs.2.30 lakh.
+On the other hand, MIG-II categorised households are those that have an annual income range of between Rs.12 lakh and Rs.18 lakh.
+As per PMAYU benefits, such families can avail of 3% subsidies on their housing loan rates; however, the savings cannot exceed Rs.2.30 lakh.
 Here, the maximum loan amount for subsidy calculation is restricted to Rs.12 lakh.

 Besides these, applicants must ensure not to own any other pucca houses in India.
 Also, the beneficiary’s family members or the applicant should not have availed central assistance in the form of housing schemes in the past.

-Apart from building affordable housing, the Pradhan Mantri Awas Yojana also provides subsidised home loan rates to eligible borrowers.
-However, to avail of PMAY credit linked subsidy scheme benefits, applicants must fulfil all of the criteria listed below –
+Apart from building affordable housing, the Pradhan Mantri Awas Yojana also provides subsidised home loan interest rates to eligible borrowers.
+However, to avail of PMAY credit linked subsidy scheme benefits, applicants must fulfil all the criteria listed below.

 Depending on one’s economic category, the total subsidy rate can differ significantly.
 For instance, both LIG and EWS applicants qualify for 6.5% subsidies on their housing loans.
-On the other hand, MIG-I members can avail 4% subsidies, while MIG-II members can acquire 3% as PMAY CLSS.
+On the other hand, MIG-I members can avail of a 4% subsidy, while MIG-II members can avail of 3% as PMAY CLSS.

 Annual Family Income Range